animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-As an application developer, you will no doubt want to customize the "DEFAULT" `Pool` set up by {data-store-name} to possibly connect to one or more Locators, as the following example demonstrates:
+As an application developer, you will no doubt want to customize the "DEFAULT" `Pool` set up by GemFire to possibly connect to one or more Locators, as the following example demonstrates:

 </div>